mrvollger/mrvollger.github.io/_pages/about.md

 ---

+## The Vollger Lab

+The Vollger lab will be coming to the Department of Human Genetics at University of Utah January 1st 2026!
+New website coming soon.
+Positions available!
+Please reach out to me if you are interested in joining the lab.

 ## My history

 I was born in 1992 in Carson City, Nevada, where I developed a love for the high desert and the Sierra Nevada mountains.
 After a brief period in Elko, Nevada, my family relocated to Eureka, California, where I discovered a new love for the Pacific Ocean and the Redwoods.